Sanmii1/Math-in-python/README.md

 # Math-in-python
-Implementing mathematical concepts in Python
+Implementing mathematical concepts in Python\n
 Have Fun XD